PayPal Mafia

+Venture capitalist Peter Thiel is referred to as the "don" of the PayPal Mafia.

-The PayPal Mafia is a group of former PayPal employees and founders who have since founded and/or developed additional technology companies based in Silicon Valley, such as LinkedIn, Palantir Technologies, SpaceX, Affirm, Slide, Kiva, YouTube, Yelp, and Yammer.
+The PayPal Mafia is a group of former PayPal employees and founders who have since founded and/or developed other technology companies based in Silicon Valley, such as LinkedIn, Palantir Technologies, SpaceX, Affirm, Slide, Kiva, YouTube, Yelp, and Yammer.
 Most of the members attended Stanford University or the University of Illinois Urbana-Champaign.

 History

 Originally, PayPal was a money-transfer service offered by a company called Confinity, which merged with X.com in 1999.
-Later, X.com was renamed PayPal and purchased by eBay in 2002.
-The original PayPal employees had difficulty adjusting to eBay's more traditional corporate culture and within four years all but 12 of the first 50 employees had left.
-They remained connected as social and business acquaintances, and a number of them worked together to form new companies and venture firms in subsequent years.
+X.com was renamed PayPal and purchased by eBay in 2002.
+PayPal's employees had difficulty adjusting to eBay's more traditional corporate culture, and within four years all but 12 of the first 50 employees had left.
+They remained connected as social and business acquaintances, and several of them worked together to form new companies and venture firms.
 This group of PayPal alumni became so prolific that the term PayPal Mafia was coined.
-The term gained even wider exposure when a 2007 article in Fortune magazine featured the group, along with a now-iconic photograph of its members dressed in mafia-style attire, highlighting their influence in Silicon Valley and their role in founding or investing in major technology companies.
+The term gained even wider exposure when a 2007 Fortune magazine article featured the group, along with a now-iconic photograph of its members dressed in mafia-style attire, highlighting their influence in Silicon Valley and their role in founding or investing in major technology companies (this photo does not feature all members: according to Fortune, "Musk wanted to come, but he's in Chicago to receive an 'innovator of the year' award.
+Hurley and Chen bowed out after their Google handler objected to the gangster motif.").

 Members

-Individuals whom the media refers to as members of the PayPal Mafia include:
+People the media calls members of the PayPal Mafia include: